MadhuAtBerkeley/BristolGorillas2020/README.md

 ## Acknowledgements

-We would like to thank Stuart Gray, Faye Clark & Peter Bennet of the [Gorilla Game Lab](https://gorillagamelab.com)!
-We would also like to thank Bristol Zoo Gardens for facilitating this research.
+We would like to acknowledge the contributions of our collaborators for their help in facilitating the technical innovation described in this paper.
+Specifically, we’d like to thank the other members of the Gorilla Game Lab team, Dr Fay Clark, Dr Katy Burgess, Dr Peter Bennett, and Dr Stuart Gray for their efforts.
+We would also like to extend our thanks to the staff at Bristol Zoo Gardens, most notably to the keepers, and to Betty Roberts.

 ## Contact

-If you require any assistance or are interested in this research, please do not hesitate to [email me](mailto:dl18206@bristol.ac.uk) or [Tilo Burghardt](mailto:tilo@cs.bris.ac.uk).
+If you require any assistance or are interested in this research, please do not hesitate to [email me](mailto:dl18206@bristol.ac.uk).